‘RHOBH’ Star Teddi Mellencamp Shows Off Her Baby Bump In A Tight Black Dress On Instagram

 Teddi Mellencamp showed off her baby bump in a new photo on Instagram this week.

-As she and her co-stars continue to film the upcoming 10th season of The Real Housewives of Beverly Hills, Mellencamp, who already shares two children with her husband, Edwin Arroyave, posed alongside her daughter, six-year-old Slate, and her son, five-year-old Cruz, while wearing a very tight black dress.
+As she and her co-stars continue to film the upcoming 10th season of The Real Housewives of Beverly Hills, Mellencamp, who already shares two children with her husband, Edwin Arroyave, posed alongside her daughter, 6-year-old Slate, and her son, 5-year-old Cruz, while wearing a very tight black dress.

 According to an October 16 report from Bravo TV’s The Daily Dish, Mellencamp has been handling her third pregnancy with grace and style and chronicling her journey with her fans and followers on Instagram along the way.
-In fact, in recent weeks, Mellencamp has shared tons of baby bump photos on her social media page since announcing her pregnancy last month and in one of her images, she was seen in nothing but a pair of high heels and racy underwear.
+In fact, in recent weeks, Mellencamp has shared tons of baby bump photos on her social media page since announcing her pregnancy last month — in one of her images, she was seen in nothing but a pair of high heels and racy underwear.

 As for her latest Instagram pic, Mellencamp was seen posing in a sexy little black dress with one of her hands on her hips and the other on the hip of her son, who was wrapping his arms around her neck.
-Meanwhile, Mellencamp’s daughter Slate was seen on the other side of Cruz with her hand on his shoulder.
+Meanwhile, Mellencamp’s daughter Slate was seen on the other side of Cruz, with her hand on his shoulder.

-In addition to the two kids she shares with Arroyave, Mellencamp also acts as step-mom to his oldest child, daughter Isabella, who he shares with an ex.
+In addition to the two kids she shares with Arroyave, Mellencamp also acts as stepmom to his oldest child, daughter Isabella, who he shares with an ex.

 View this post on Instagram